faizancodes/SATA-ChatBot/README.md

    - Your **Port Number** is highlighted in the yellow box.
 In my case, it is 5000.

-   - Next, you want to open up Ngrok and type in `ngrok http (port number)`. **Replace "port number" inside the parentheses with your port number.**, in my case it would be `ngrok http 5000`.
+   - Next, you want to open up Ngrok and type in `ngrok http (port number)`. **Replace "port number" inside the parentheses with your port number**, in my case it would be `ngrok http 5000`.

    - Your Ngrok should look like this: